 .
 This could of course apply to the villain, for many of the same reasons (well, presumably not the strain of constantly having to save people, but certainly the stresses of dealing with the superheros and law enforcement would be an issue)

 - Spider-Man has gone through this more than once.
 He got his powers as a teen, had no adult guidance and was trying to fight crime, help Aunt May with bills, keep up school work and try to have something resembling a social life all while being the quintessential Hero with Bad Publicity.
-He's been shown quitting, trying to get rid of his powers and even resorting to crime to get whats owed to him.
+He's been shown quitting, trying to get rid of his powers and even resorting to crime (albeit influenced by a malevolent being or force) to get a form of compensation.

 - Batman has a tendency to go through this anytime he (temporarily) gains super powers.
 Engineering this was Bane's goal in Knightfall, and it worked.
 Notable in that Batman never mentally tires of the job; in his case, it's always physical exhaustion.